-- Submission of a completed Graduate School Application - Submission of official transcripts showing successful completion of a bachelor's degree from a regionally accredited institution. - Submission of official Graduate Record Examination (GRE) general test scores.
-Scores must be from within five years of application.
-Requirement for GRE scores may be waived for applicants with an overall undergraduate grade point average (GPA) of 3.0 or higher, or completion of a previous graduate degree from a regionally accredited institution with a grade point average (GPA) of 3.0 or higher. - Submission of a two- to three-page Personal Goal Statement indicating the applicant's reasons for undertaking graduate study in mental health counseling, personal attributes, and future goals. - Submission of three letters of recommendation.
-Letters should be from individuals who can address the applicant's academic and professional potential. - Submission of a résumé or curriculum vitae. - Successful background check.

-Top applicants are invited to interview with the department faculty.
-The interview is a required part of the admissions process.
+- Completed Graduate School Application - Unofficial transcripts showing successful completion of a bachelor's or master's degree from a regionally accredited institution. - Official Graduate Record Examination (GRE) general test scores, if applicable based on the minimum requirements for admission to the program as stated above.
+Scores must be from within five years of application. - A two- to three-page Personal Statement indicating the applicant's reasons for undertaking graduate study in clinical mental health counseling, personal attributes, and future goals. - Three professional letters of recommendation.
+Letters should be from individuals who can address the applicant's academic and professional potential. - Résumé or curriculum vitae. - Top applicants are invited to interview with the department faculty.
+The interview is a required part of the admission process.
 Invitation to interview does not guarantee admission.
 Keiser University reserves the right to determine in its sole discretion whether a candidate is suitable for admission to the program.